bbkane/warg/README.md

 An opinionated CLI framework:

 - declarative nested commands
-- Detailed `--help` output (including what a flag is currently set to)
+- detailed, colored  `--help` output (including what a flag is currently set to)
 - update flags from `os.Args`, config files, environment variables, and app defaults
 - extend with new flag types, config file formats, or `--help` output
 - snapshot testing support

-# Project Status (2025-01-24)
+# Project Status (2025-06-15)

-The "bones" of warg are where I want them, but I have several breaking changes I'd like to try before considering warg stable.
-None of them will change the basic way warg works, but I'm renaming things, changing signatures, and rearranging packages.
-See the [CHANGELOG](./CHANGELOG.md) for past breaking changes.
+`warg` is still a work in progress, but the "bones" are where I want them - I don't intend to change the basic way warg works, but I do plan to experiment with a few APIs (make the value and config APIs simpler) and add TUI generation.
+I think the largest breaking changes are behind me (see the [CHANGELOG](./CHANGELOG.md)).
+Read [Go Project Notes](https://www.bbkane.com/blog/go-project-notes/) to help understand the tooling.

+I'm watching issues; please open one for any questions and especially BEFORE submitting a Pull request.

 # Examples